 Emotional contagion is a psycho-physiological phenomenon in which one person's emotions and behaviors have been shown to directly trigger similar emotions and behaviors in other people.
 It is an instantaneous and unconscious process of transmission, through which emotional states or moods literally spread like ‘social viruses.’

 Interestingly, some people have a natural ability to transmit these mood changes to others, while some people are more susceptible to be ‘contaminated’ by them.
-Research also demonstrated that we seem to automatically synchronize our moods with each other social settings, and that this plays an important role in establishing emotional rapport and ensuring smooth interaction with others.
+Research also demonstrated that we seem to automatically synchronize our moods with each other in social settings, and that this plays an important role in establishing emotional rapport and ensuring smooth interaction with others.

 Mass Psychogenic Illness